PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 **************************************
 (since 1.2)

 Use to choose allocator strategy of PaddlePaddle.
-The allocator strategy is under development, and the non-naive_best_fit allocator is not stable yet.
+Auto growth allocator is not stable yet.

 Values accepted
 ---------------